collinalexbell/holon/holon.md

 ### The editor

 The editor I built is a hybrid of Emacs and Vim.
 I want an editor that is extensible in a language I like writing in and neither Vim or Emacs meets that requirement.
 That alone would be enough reason for me to want to write myown editor, but there are still more reasons to do so.
 By writing the editor, I will understand how its interneals work which will greatly enhace my ability to write extensions for it.

+#### Seperation of concerns

+The editor will use an MVC pattern.
+I wish to seprate the logic from the view, because I probably run this on android, java's swing, in a simple terminal, and on a web page.
+Android uses an XML view, Swing uses a components view, the terminal view will be written in curses, and the web view will use java compiled to ASM that prints to the web page.
+The underlying data structures that drive the editor will be the same regardless of display platform.

 #### Components